nazim806/Interview-question/README.md

 #32 **Big-O notation**

 Big O notation is used to classify algorithms according to how their running time or space requirements grow as the input size grows.
 Big O notation is useful when analyzing algorithms for efficiency.
 For example, the time (or the number of steps) it takes to complete a problem of size n might be found to be T(n) = 4n2 − 2n + 2.
 As n grows large, the n2 term will come to dominate, so that all other terms can be neglected—for instance when n = 500, the term 4n2 is 1000 times as large as the 2n term.
 Ignoring the latter would have negligible effect on the expression's value for most purposes.

+Run-time complexity: cost of algorithm, worst case scenario.

+O(1): constant time, for a single operation in an array.

+O(logn): logarithmic,  Algorithms with logarithmic time are more scalable than with linear time.

+O(n):linear time, loop, cost of this algorithm and time to execute grows linearly.

+O(n^2): quadratic, double loop.

+O(2n): Exponential growth is opposite of logarithmic growth.
+It is not scalable at all.
+It will become very slow very soon.

 #33 **Coercion**